Baglecake/Local-DDx/README.md

 - Current testing uses synchronous Qwen2.5-7B-Instruct-GPTQ-Int4 models.
 This specific model was chosen for initial version deployment given its tendency towards strict instruction adherence and capacity to handle extended text.

+-> **v8.1:** Implements master key vulnerability checks in line with methods detailed by Zhao et al. (2025).
+This version hardens AI enhanced evaluation to prevent "hacking" and lenient assessment.
+Maintains compatability with earlier configs and robust synchronous operation.

 **LEGACY VERSION OVERVIEW:**

 > Each version directory contains version transcripts and modules.
 "Transcripts" and "Modules" directories in the main repo contain modules and transcripts from the initial conceptual design (v6.0) only.